iclighthouse/DRC_standards/DRC20/README.md

 ## Improvements

-* Compatible with Principal and Account-id as Address
+* Compatible with Principal and Account-id as Address, sub-account supported

 * Using the pub/sub model for message notifications

-* Improving transaction atomicity with a lock/execute two-phase commit structure
+* Improving transaction atomicity with a lock/execute two-phase transfer structure

 * Scalability of transaction records storage, temporary storage in token canister and permanent storage in external canisters